 In our area, the City of Philadelphia/Philadelphia Department of Public Health are responsible for the instructions on who goes first, second, and third, and where and how the vaccine is distributed.
 Many of the hospitals and healthcare providers have been given vaccine supplies so that healthcare workers and high-risk patients are able to get the vaccine as quickly as possible.
 The government is also giving pharmacies like Rite Aid doses of the vaccine to distribute to community members, and they are opening mass vaccination sites such as the Convention Center.

 The distribution plan is updated frequently, so we recommend checking the City’s website (or the website of the county where you live) regularly for those updates and to see if you’re eligible.

 No. Each hospital or doctor’s office may have its own policy.
 Whether or not an employee has been vaccinated, they will still follow current guidelines such as wearing a mask and goggles, and keeping 6 feet of distance whenever possible.

-As of April 16, anyone 16 years old and up in Philadelphia is now eligible to receive the COVID vaccine.
+Anyone 12 years old and up in Philadelphia is now eligible to receive the COVID vaccine.